raw-labs/raw-code-review-api/README.md

 ## Customization

-This Code Reviewer API template is designed to be adaptable to various development workflows and repository structures:
+The Code Reviewer API template is designed to be adaptable to various development workflows and repository structures:

-- **Modify SQL Queries**: Adjust the provided SQL queries to include additional fields or entities specific to your Jira and GitHub setups.
+- **Modify SQL Queries**: Adjust the provided SQL queries to include additional fields or entities specific to your GitHub and Jira setups.
 - **Add New Endpoints**: Create new SQL and YAML files to define additional API endpoints as needed.
 - **Adjust Parameters**: Modify or add parameters in the queries to support custom filters and data retrieval requirements.
+- **Enhance Functionality**: Integrate additional data sources or services to extend the capabilities of the API.

 ## Contributing

-We welcome contributions!
+We welcome contributions to enhance the Code Reviewer API!

 - **Reporting Issues**:
   - Submit issues via [GitHub Issues](https://github.com/raw-labs/code-reviewer-api/issues).